textpattern/textpattern.github.io/setup/troubleshooting-diagnostics.md

 : The path to the web server's public (document root) directory, specifically.

 $path_to_site
-: The path to wherever your installation is (e.g. in document root or in a sub-directory thereof).
+: The path to wherever your installation is (e.g. in document root or in a subdirectory thereof).

 Textpattern path
-: The path to your installation's `/textpattern` directory.
+: The path to your installation's /textpattern directory.

 Article URL pattern
 : The pattern of URL type you set.
-Corresponds with the 'Article URL pattern' setting in the 'Site' section of the [Preferences panel](/administration/preferences-panel#article-url-pattern).
+Corresponds with the **Article URL pattern** preference (Admin > Preferences > Site).

 Temporary directory path
-: The path of your `/tmp` directory relative to document root.
+: The path of your /tmp directory relative to document root.

 Site URL
-: Your domain name and top-level domain (i.e. `example.com`).
-Corresponds with 'Site URL' setting in the 'Site' section of the [Preferences panel](/administration/preferences-panel#site-url).
+: Your domain name and top-level domain (i.e. domain.tld).
+Corresponds with **Site URL** preference (Admin > Preferences > Site).

 PHP version
 : The version number of your PHP install.</td>